 If the boat has BYO facilities, you will need to take your supplies.
 Alcohol, food, BBQ, whatever you plan on eating, you will need to stop off and get this beforehand.

-You won’t need ID for accessing the boat, but you should take it in case as the legal age limit applies onboard and if the crew don’t think you to be of the right age, they can refuse not to serve you.
+You won’t need ID for accessing the boat, but you should take it in the case as the legal age limit applies onboard.
+Also if the crew don’t think you to be of the right age, they can refuse not to serve you.

 If you’re skippering the boat yourself, you should also take with you navigation tools and maps.
 Some boats will provide these but best to bring your own in case.